 Getting Next Generation With Adaptive Responses

 Next, take a hard look to see where the product creates work and potentially removes work for your staff.
 Is it fully automated?
 How does it deal with uncertainty?
 Can it adapt based on context?
 How does it fit in with your other products and workflows?
 These are the types of questions that will reveal how much time and effort staff will need to spend to support the product.

 For example, at Preempt we see an anomaly as the first step of a process.
 What else do we know that can help us understand the real risk?
-What is the user’s role and privileges?
+What are the user’s roles and privileges?
 What do we know about the device and its location?
 What other events might be in play?
 What can we learn from the SSO or VPN solutions?
 But eventually, we will run through everything that we already know, so we have to ask new questions.
 For example, if the user is behaving strangely, we might challenge the user to verify their identity via multi-factor authentication.
 Then with new information, we can make informed decisions on the next step.

-If the user passes authentication, we can automatically close the incident and actively reduce the amount events an analyst has to review.
+If the user passes authentication, we can automatically close the incident and actively reduce the number of events an analyst has to review.
 If we need to take action, we can apply a series of gradual responses that align to the risk such as reducing user privileges, forcing a password reset, triggering various types of alerts, or blocking the connection outright.
 As the situation and risk evolve, so do the responses.
 Some may require security staff to be involved and some not.
 But the point is that the enrichment and response policy aligns with the way that the organization wants to work.
 And that is the critical component for avoiding shelfware.